-If the test has been conducted at an impact velocity higher than those prescribed in paragraphs 2.4.2. and 2.5.4. and/or with a mass greater than those prescribed in paragraphs 2.4.3. and 2.5.6., and the vehicle has met the requirements prescribed, the test shall be considered satisfactory.
+If the test has been conducted at a collision velocity higher than those prescribed in paragraphs 2.4.2. and 2.5.4. and/or with a mass greater than those prescribed in paragraphs 2.4.3. and 2.5.6., and the vehicle has met the requirements prescribed, the test shall be considered satisfactory.

 - 2.7.
 State of vehicle under test - 2.7.1.
 The vehicle under test shall either be fitted with all the normal components and equipment included in its unladen kerb weight or be in such condition as to fulfil this requirement so far as the components and equipment affecting fire risks are concerned. - 2.7.2.
 The fuel tank must be filled to at least 90 per cent of its capacity either with fuel or with a non-inflammable liquid having a density and a viscosity close to those of the fuel normally used.
-All other systems (break-fluid header tanks, radiator, etc.) may be empty.
+All other systems (break-fluid header tanks, radiator, etc.) may be empty. - 2.7.3.
+A gear may be engaged and the brakes may be applied.